-Our Virtual SSA platform and Women4Green Network organised hybrid sessions in 2021 on topics such as women leaders in sustainability and sustainable fashion.
+Our Virtual SSA platform and Women4Green Network organised hybrid sessions in sustainable fashion.

 Breast Cancer Foundation's 'Ride With Me' Charity Cycling Campaign

 The 'Ride With Me' Charity Cycling Campaign by Breast Cancer Foundation aims to encourage mental wellness in breast cancer patients.
 Through cycling at their own time, participants show their support for breast cancer patients by 'riding' the same journey with them.